Painted ringtail possum

 The painted ringtail possum or moss-forest ringtail possum (Pseudochirulus forbesi) is a species of marsupial in the family Pseudocheiridae.
-It is found in Papua New Guinea.
+It inhabits montane forests between altitudes of 450 to 3800 metres throughout the Huon Peninsula montane rain forests, Central Range montane rain forests and Huon Peninsula montane rain forests of Papua New Guinea.
+It has a diet of primarily leaves, including those of Medinilla.

 Names

 It is known as skoyd or boñay in the Kalam language of Papua New Guinea.